-Scheurebe is a crossing of Riesling and the "Bukett grape" that is well established in several German wine regions.
+Scheurebe is a crossing of Riesling and Bukettrebe (until 2012 thought to be Silvaner), that is well established in several German wine regions.
 It is one of the popular aromatic varieties.

-It was bred in Rheinhessen and named after its breeder, Georg Scheu, who found this new variety in 1916.
-While at first the Scheurebe spread across the country and covered 4.4% of all German winegrape areas, today it is rarely found (1.4% in 2017).
+It was bred in Rheinhessen and named after its breeder, Georg Scheu, who created this new variety in 1916.
+Initially Scheurebe spread across Germany and covered 4.4% of vineyard area, yet today it represents only 1.4% (2018).Primarily, it is planted in Rheinland-Pfalz.

-The wines made from Scheurebe are full-bodied, have pronounced acidity and a bouquet and taste reminiscent of black currants.
-Primarly, it is planted in Rheinland-Pfalz in Rheinhessen, the Pfalz and the Nahe.
+The wines made from Scheurebe are full-bodied, have pronounced acidity and a bouquet and taste reminiscent of black currants, peach and ripe pear.
+Often fermented as a noble sweet, but increasingly also as a dry wine.

 Perfect with Asian food and cheese, also unbeatable as a stimulating, refreshing aperitif and summer terrace wine.